hmalcha/VisualLie/README.md

 ```

 ## Usage
-VisualLie is self contained.
+VisualLie is self-contained.
 When you open the **VisualLie.html** file with your favorite web browser
-you are presented with a brief explanation how to interact with the plot and the mathematics behind it.
+you are presented with a brief explanation of how to interact with the plot and the mathematics behind it.

-To learn more about the Bokeh plot tools visit
+To learn more about the Bokeh plot tools, visit
 [the Bokeh documentation](https://docs.bokeh.org/en/latest/docs/user_guide/interaction/tools.html).

 ## Rootsystem
 Included in VisualLie is a Python package called **rootsystem**.
 It constructs the root system
 of the Feingold-Frenkel algebra.

-This package is based on based the SimpLie programm written by Teake Nutma, which is available
+This package is based on the SimpLie program written by Teake Nutma, which is available
 at https://github.com/teake/simplie.

 **rootsystem** requires a Python installation with [numPy](https://numpy.org/).